erikespana/Cascade-News/README.md

 A system that facilitates the online publication of news articles, with accompanying photos.
-Articles can be categorized as Releases, Announcements and Union in the Media.
+Articles are categorized as Releases, Announcements or Union in the Media.

 ###### Motivation
 Having different categories of news allows us to syndicate to different parts of the website.